filakhtov/gentoo-use-docs/app-emulation/qemu.md

 Doesn't apply when building user emulation mode.
 Pass the `--enable-gtk` and the `--with-gtkabi=3.0` option to the configure script.
 Use the GTK+ version 3.x library to display video output from virtual machine in a GTK window.
 Enable support for the `gtk` value for the `-display` command line option.

 It is safe to disable the flag when e.g. when using `-nographic` option with VGA pass-through, VNC or Spice, or using SDL to access virtual machine video output.

-### gtk2
-Only works together with the `gtk` flag.
-Pass the `--with-gtkabi=2.0` (instead of `3.0`) option to the configure script.
-Same as the `gtk` flag, but use GTK+ version 2.x instead.

-This flag should only be enabled if there is a need for a GTK+ display output on top of the GTK+ library of 2.x version.

 ### infiniband
 Doesn't apply when building user emulation mode.
 Pass the `--enable-rdma` option to the configure script.
 Use the OpenFabrics `librdmacm`, `libibverbs` and `libibumad` libraries to enable live migration of the virtual machines via the RDMA (Remote Direct Memory Access) even if a machine is under heavy load.
 Enable support for the `rdma:` parameter for both: the `-incoming` command line option and the `migrate` monitor command.